davidfeldner/Creating-a-jar-file/README.md

 ```

 # Making a 'fat' Jar
-Making a 'fat' jar with all plugins is not recommended since it breaks the separation of modules and there are other solutions like `jlink`, `jpackage` and `native-image`, but for this course you will need to make one, so read on. :)
+Making a 'fat' jar with all plugins is not recommended since it breaks the separation of modules and there are other solutions like `jlink`, `jpackage` and `native-image`, but for this course you will, as far as i know, still need to make one, so read on. :)

 ## Prerequisites
 A fat jar file can't start a class which extends the Application class.
 For this reason you will need to make a launcher class which does not extend anything, and calls the main method of your application.
 Example of Launcher.java: